-White pine is also very soft; with an even, medium grain texture that is easy to shape.
+White pine is also very soft, with an even, medium grain texture that is easy to shape.
 Its color is usually light brown.
-It is a little bit aromatic and gives a faint odor while being worked.
-It is ideal for whittling with a sharp knife, and carving in the round, but not so good for chip carving.
+It is a bit aromatic and gives a faint odor while working.
+It is ideal for whittling with a sharp knife and carving in the round but not so good for chip carving.

 Sometimes, white pine can cause allergic skin reactions in some people or breathing symptoms that resemble asthma.
 It is something that woodcarver should consider before working with this type of wood.

 Mahogany is a great wood because it is soft and hard, making it perfect for any carving technique.
 It is one of the softest woods among hardwoods typically in use.

 More skilled woodcarvers like to use mahogany.
 It carves well and takes detail fairly; but sometimes tends to split, crack, or chip.
 Its color is reddish, which gives wonderful results and beautiful final projects.

 This type of wood has fine to medium texture, with various types of grain, as it can be straight, wavy, or curly.
 In many cases, these irregularities in grain are highly appreciated, as they show the unique beauty of the wood.

 The wood itself is popular for its color, beauty, and durability.
 It is a popular wood for woodcarvers seeking a rich, natural finish.
 Of course, this wood is more expensive because of its uniqueness and quality, but it also grows in Central America, South America, and Africa.
 The rest of the world has to import it.

 Although there are no severe reactions to this type of wood, mahogany can sometimes cause eye or skin irritation.